joseph-higaki/joseph-higaki/README.md

 <img src="https://user-images.githubusercontent.com/11904085/125537627-10525f1c-0a7c-491a-adf9-aadb782c1a57.png" width="280">

-Also, once upon the time, we used to go to libraries, and borrow books to get an understanding of foundational concepts.
+Also, around that time we used to go to libraries and borrow books to get an understanding of foundational concepts.
 Now we google-them, and while a lack of data is no longer a problem, a much larger problem we have nowadays is data overload.
 We have so much data that we need tools to make sense out of it.

 ## Recently I got my first scuba-data-diving license to get you all: **DATA INSIGHTS**